Today's Articles

 Meredith C. Gourdine was born on this date in 1929.
 He was a Black physicist and engineer.

-Gourdine pioneered the research of electrodynamics, the study of the forces produced by the motion of electrically charged particles (ions) carried by an insulating gas flowing through an electric field.
-He was responsible for the engineering technique termed Incineraid for aiding in the removal of smoke from buildings.
+Gourdine pioneered electrodynamics research, the study of the forces produced by the motion of electrically charged particles (ions) carried by an insulating gas flowing through an electric field.
+He was responsible for the engineering technique termed Incineraid, which aids in removing smoke from buildings.
 His work on gas dispersion developed techniques for dispersing fog from airport runways.

-Gourdine established a research laboratory, Gourdine Laboratories, in Livingston, N.J., with a staff of over 150, and has been issued several patents on gas-dynamic products as a result of his work.
+Gourdine established a research laboratory, Gourdine Laboratories, in Livingston, N.J., with a staff of over 150.
+Due to his work, Gourdine has been issued several patents on gas-dynamic products.
 Gourdine served as president of Energy Innovation, Inc. of Houston, TX.
-An early scientist working for environmental justice and racism, Meredith Gourdine died in November 1998.
+An early scientist working for environmental justice and racism, Meredith Gourdine, died in November 1998.

 To Become an Astrophysicist